contentful/contentful.js/README.md

 #### Sync without pagination

 You may use syncing without pagination if you want to handle it on your own.
-To do this, you have to pass `pagination: false` as option when calling sync.
+To do this, you have to pass `paginate: false` as option when calling sync.
 You manually have to take care to pass `nextPageToken` or `nextSyncToken` to your subsequent calls.
 The logic follows our [sync API docs](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/synchronization/pagination-and-subsequent-syncs) while you pass tokens instead of full urls.

 ```js
 const contentful = require('contentful')